Overview

 How do GPs select which funds/strategies to include in the initiative?
 Do expectations differ for majority-owned companies versus non-control investments within participating funds/strategies?

 While the ultimate aspiration is for each GP to get to 100% coverage, and we encourage GPs to provide as much data as they can, this is at the discretion of each participating GP.
+If you are unable to collect all EDCI metrics, we encourage you to join the EDCI and submit as much data as you can collect.
+The EDCI emphasizes “progress over perfection” as it pertains to data collection.

 Do portfolio companies typically have data readily available for the selected metrics?